yenchenchou/Sentiment-Analysis-on-NBA-players-s-Twitter-aacount/README.md

 # Sentiment Analysis on NBA leading players' Twitter Accounts
 It is known that the leading players in a team play a vital role in the game-winning.
-Hence, we are curious if the players’ emotion before the game will affect their performance or even have an impact on the game result.
-To measure this effect, we choose Twitter as our tool to measure the players’ sentiment because a majority of NBA players tweet their opinions or mind on twitter.
-However, it is time-consuming to evaluate each player’s tweet in the league; hence we will be just focusing on the leading players.
-The leading players here we define are players who have the most followers in each team, which means there will be a total of 30 players in our analysis.
+Hence, we are curious if the players' emotion before the game will have correlation on their performance or even on the game result.
+To measure this effect, we choose Twitter as our tool to measure the players' sentiment because a majority of NBA players tweet their opinions or mind on twitter.
+However, it is time-consuming to evaluate each player's tweet in the league; hence we will be just focusing on the top 10 players according to ESPN.com.
+Now someone may start to debate why those are the best players on each team but here we just use one of the examples website instead of any personal preferences.

 *See more details on my [blog](https://medium.com/@intelchou/do-tweets-from-nba-leading-players-have-correlations-with-their-performance-7358c79aa216)*

+## Metrics
+Since the ultimate goal is to measure the correlation between sentiment and game performance.
+The sentiment here is by calculating the positive or negative score based on polarity and valence.
+We will discuss this later.
+As for the performance, we use Efficient Field Goals(eFG) in this article due to its good balance between simplicity and accuracy. eFG formula: (FG + 0.5 * 3P) / FGA

 ## Prerequisites
 Before we start, these packages are required for our analysis:
 ```Python